mattpolzin/idv/README.md

      - select system                     select the system Idris 2 install (generally ~/.idris2/bin/idris2).
 ```

-Keep in mind that the LSP will need to be integrated with your editor of choice even if you manage its install with `idv`.
-See the [README](https://github.com/idris-community/idris2-lsp/blob/main/README.md) for details, but you won't need to perform the install steps as described there.

 For example, if you have run `idv install 0.3.0` then you can switch back and forth between the 0.3.0 version and a version of Idris 2 you've installed from source with the HEAD of the main branch checked out as follows:
 ```shell
 $ idv select 0.3.0